softspike/shopping_list/README.md

 2. Add buttons next to each list item to delete the item when clicked on its corresponding delete button.

-3. When adding a new list item, it automatically adds the delete button next to it (hint: be sure to check if new items are clickable too!)
+3. When adding a new list item, it automatically adds the delete button next to it.

 Solution to the DOM events exercise - www.udemy.com/the-complete-web-developer-in-2018